Corcoran Photojournalism (CPJ)

-For Photojournalism students only.
 This classroom complement to students' internship experiences examines the professional contexts in which today's photojournalism takes place and incorporates business practices, ethics, and economic realities.
-Practical approaches for working across mutliple platforms are explored.
-Students will meet with working professionals and experts during the semester and will develop their portfolios, resumes and web identities for presentation in meeting the professional demands of the field.
-Prerequisite: CPJ 3091 Photojournalism Studio IV.
+Practical approaches for working across multiple platforms are explored.
+Students meet with working professionals and experts during the semester and develop their portfolios, resumes and web identities for presentation in meeting the professional demands of the field.
+Restricted to photojournalism majors.
+Prerequisite: CPJ 3091.

 CPJ 4340.
 Project-Driven Website Design.
 3 Credits.

 Technical and conceptual introduction to web design; visual design; fundamentals of website structure and navigation; accessibility and usability; writing HTML and CSS; content management systems; the web as a platform for both client-driven and self-published work.
-Prerequisites: DM1200 Digital or DM 2220 or FN1000.
+Prerequisites: CDM 1200 or CDM 2220 or CFN 1000.

 CPJ 4600.
 Web Essay.
 3 Credits.

-This class will teach photographers to build essays with still photography images and audio files.
-Over the course of the semester students will propose, research, edit and produce a series of audio/stills essays for web publication.
-Skills in developing and executing photo stories will be addressed as will effective audio gathering and editing.
+This class teaches photographers to build essays with still photography images and audio files.
+Over the course of the semester students propose, research, edit and produce a series of audio/stills essays for web publication.
+Skills in developing and executing photo stories are addressed, in addition to effective audio gathering and editing.
 Audio gear and laptops required.
-Prerequisite: CPH 2090 Photography Studio I, CPJ 2090 Photojournalism Studio I, or permission of department.
+Prerequisites: CPH 2090 or CPJ 2090 or permission of the department.

 CPJ 6010.
 Photojournalism Graduate Seminar I. 3 Credits.

 This is the first in a three-semester series of courses exploring traditional and non-traditional uses of photographic imagery in the media.
-Over the semester the class will examine photojournalism to determine the elements within an image, sequence or mode of publication that are most effective in communicating a concept or representing human experience.
-The class will run as a series of lectures, visiting artists, field trips and group projects.
+Over the semester the class examines photojournalism to determine the elements within an image, sequence or mode of publication that are most effective in communicating a concept or representing human experience.
+The class runs as a series of lectures, visiting artists, field trips and group projects.